gleam-lang/website/src/faqs.md

 upgrades, and use records rather than atom modules so the state upgrade callbacks may be slightly more complex to write.

-I see hot code upgrades as not being a primary goal of Gleam at present.

 ## How does Gleam compare to Alpaca?